skulpt/skulpt/source/Graphs/graphexercises.rst

    the all pairs shortest path problem.

 #.
 Using breadth first search revise the maze program from
-   Chapter {chap:recursion} to find the shortest path out of a maze.
+   the recursion chapter to find the shortest path out of a maze.

 #.
 Write a program to solve the following problem: You have two jugs, a
    4-gallon and a 3-gallon.
 Neither of the jugs has markings on them.